Nicholas II of Russia, Emperor of All Russia

 Nicholas at Tsarskoye Selo after his abdication, 1917. source: Wikipedia

 The former Emperor returned to the Alexander Palace where he and his family were held in protective custody.
-A few months later, in August, the family along with 45 retainers were moved to the city of Tobolsk, where they lived in the Governor’s Mansion, still under heavy guard.
+A few months later, in August, the family and 45 retainers were moved to the city of Tobolsk, where they lived in the Governor’s Mansion, still under heavy guard.
 Their final move, in April 1918, was to Yekaterinburg where they were housed in the Ipatiev House – known as the ‘house of special purpose’.
 It was here, in the early hours of July 17, 1918, that Nicholas, his wife and children, and the few retainers who had remained with them, were killed by the Bolsheviks.
 Their bodies were initially thrown down a mine, but fearing discovery, they were mutilated and hastily buried beneath some tracks.
 For more information see July 17, 1918 – Execution of Nicholas II, Emperor of All Russia and His Family

 For many years, several members of the Imperial Family (including Nicholas’ mother) refused to believe the stories of their deaths.
 Other members of the family had been killed, and their bodies had been found and identified.
 But Nicholas’ and his family’s remains were never found, prompting numerous pretenders to come forward claiming to be one of the Grand Duchesses or the Tsarevich.